22 Jan Choosing the right 19 rack cabinet

 3 – 19 ” Wall Mount Rack Cabinet

 Wall mount rack cabinets are usually 4U to 20U height, 400mm to 600mm deep.
 Are required for smaller distributions.
 Please note payloads!
-There are wall housings up to 30kg in weight, but also up to, for example, 100kg load capacity ( Like our W-Line Wall Mount Rack Cabinet).
+There are wall housings up to 30kg in weight, but also up to, for example, 100kg load capacity ( Like W-Line Wall Mount Rack Cabinet or 40kg like SOHO wall mount cabinet).

 4 – General function of a server rack cabinet